spike-rabbit/element/docs/components/layout-navigation/main-detail-container.md

 There can also be situations where the main view itself is not populated until the user creates or adds an item.

-In instances, where no data is immediately available, use an [*Empty State*](../status-notifications/empty-state.md) to guide the user.
+In instances, where no data is immediately available, use an [empty state](../status-notifications/empty-state.md) to guide the user.

 ![Main-detail initial interaction](images/main-detail-initial-interaction.png)